 Location & Demographics

 Spring Hill’s population grew to 29,036 in 2010, an increase of 276% between 2000 and 2010.
+The population now stands at 40,436 as of the 2018 Special Census.
 Likewise, Spring Hill is projected to grow by another 78% from 2010 to 2030.
 While growth presents great challenges for Spring Hill, it also generates new opportunities for economic expansion, community development, and quality of life improvements for current and future residents.

 The Battle of Spring Hill - November 29, 1864